discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 9. <Skill id="73093"/>
 10. <Skill name="Bladesong Harmony"/>

-If a boss spawns invisible such that he is not targetable instantly, use <Skill name="Bladecall"/> and <Skill name="Bladeturn Requiem"/> early while waiting to be able to cast phantasms.
+If a boss spawns invisible such that it is not targetable instantly, use <Skill name="Bladecall"/> and <Skill name="Bladeturn Requiem"/> early while waiting to be able to cast phantasms.
 Invisible bosses usually still take damage although the first second might not be logged properly in the arcdps addon.

 ### Dark AI Reflect Placement PoV
 <Video caption="by Ceisay." youtube="qcEN1W_Re4c"/>